cacttus/Emscripten_Test/README.md

 The express.js server instance doesn't handle queries the right way.
 It doesn't look very nice.
 It runs locally over an instance of CORS.

 # How to Run<br/>

+Note the app needs a local server certificate to be generated before it will work. src/main.cpp has the terminal build string

 pkg install<br/>
 * cmake
 * emscripten